aselshall/eds/HW/project.md

 ### 1.5 Submission

 Submission dates will be posted on Canvas.
 Please ensure that your work is submitted on time.
-Late submissions will result in 10% deduction per day up to 50%.
+Late submissions will result in 10% deduction per day up.

 All students working in a group need to submit the peer-assessment.
 You only get the peer-assessment grade if you submitted peer-assessment.
-Use peer-assessment rubric below to evaluate the contribution of each group member.
+Use peer-assessment [rubric](https://aselshall.github.io/HW/rubic) to evaluate the contribution of each group member.

 Good luck, and we look forward to seeing your creative applications in water and environmental data science with Python.